Bunessan (hymn tune): History

 "Bunessan" is also used for the James Quinn hymns, "Christ Be Beside Me" and "This Day God Gives Me," both of which were adapted from the traditional Irish hymn "St. Patrick's Breastplate", and for Michael Saward's hymn "Baptized In Water".

 Sometime before 1927 Alexander Fraser heard the melody in the Scottish Highlands and wrote it down so that it came to the attention of Percy Dearmer, Ralph Vaughan Williams, and Martin Shaw.
 In turn, these editors of the hymn book Songs of Praise requested Eleanor Farjeon to write a further hymn text to the tune.
-This was "Morning Has Broken", and since 1931 the tune has become most familiarly identified with this hymn.
-In 1971, a version of "Morning Has Broken" was recorded by British singer Cat Stevens, helping popularize the tune.
+This was Morning Has Broken, and since 1931 the tune has become most familiarly identified with this hymn.
+In 1971, a version of "Morning Has Broken" was recorded by English singer Cat Stevens, helping popularise the tune.